Spanish for Heritage Speakers: How to Go From Abuela’s Table to the Classroom

 When you learn Spanish at home, there are no grammar rules, syntax conventions or verb tenses to study.
 Even better, there are usually no pop quizzes on vocabulary or the pluscuamperfecto—unless you really get on abuela’s nerves!

 Even if the environment at home is bilingual, it’s immersive, and that’s very different from the environment in a language class.
 As with many things in life, that comes with advantages and disadvantages.

-Don’t focus on comparing one type of study to the other.
+Don’t focus too much on comparing one type of study to the other.
 They are manzanas y naranjas (apples and oranges).

 Sure, apples and oranges are actually fairly similar (they’re both small, round fruits that grow on trees) but there’s no point in obsessing about the differences.
-Instead, focus on the positive aspects of each—and that goes for fruits and learning methods!
+Instead, focus on the positive aspects of each—that goes for fruits and learning methods!

 For example, home immersion allows language development to evolve naturally.
-Classes, on the other hand, force the mind to accept certain concepts and then gradually build upon them.
+On the other hand, classes involve structure and concepts that build upon each other over time.

 There are four core skills involved in language learning: listening, speaking, reading and writing.
 They’re the same for any language, including your native tongue.
 And the good news is, you’ve already got some immersion-acquired skills that you can use as your foundation for this next step in the learning process.

 It’s all about mindset at this stage.
 With your goal in mind, resolve to put as much effort as possible into achieving it.
 Sustained effort toward anything almost always yields positive results, and that’s true for heritage speakers studying Spanish.

 2. Evaluate your learning options.

 Introductory Spanish isn’t going to do it for you.
 “Relearning” Buenos días (good morning), Hasta mañana (see you tomorrow) and other frases básicas (basic phrases) will be dismally boring to someone who already speaks the language.